ku-sldg/am-cakeml/README.md

     mkdir build && cd build
     cmake ..

 If you need to make changes to the default configuration, type `ccmake ..` to bring up the graphical interface.
-(See the following section for more details.)
+(See the "Configuration" section for more details.)

 To build the test suite, type `make tests`.